settings icon

 In the agricultural society of Christ’s time, many farmers depended on the quality of their crops.
 An enemy sowing weeds would have sabotaged a business.
 The tares in the parable were likely darnel because that weed, until mature, appears as wheat.
 Without modern weed killers, what would a wise farmer do in such a dilemma?
 Instead of tearing out the wheat with the tares, the landowner in this parable wisely waited until the harvest.
 After harvesting the whole field, the tares could be separated and burned.
 The wheat would be saved in the barn.

-In addition, we are not to take it upon ourselves to uproot unbelievers because the difference between true and false believers isn’t always obvious.
 Tares, especially in the early stages of growth, resemble wheat.
-Likewise, a false believer may resemble a true believer.
+Likewise, a false believer may resemble a true believer, at least superficially.
 In Matthew 7:22, Jesus warned that many profess faith but do not know Him.
-Thus, each person should examine his own relationship with Christ (2 Corinthians 13:5).
-First John is an excellent test of salvation.
+Thus, each person should examine his or her own relationship with Christ (2 Corinthians 13:5).
+The book of 1 John is an excellent test of salvation.

 Jesus Christ will one day establish true righteousness.
-After He raptures the true church out of this world, God will pour out His righteous wrath on the world.
+After He raptures the church out of this world, God will pour out His righteous wrath on the world.
 During that tribulation, He will draw others to saving faith in Jesus Christ.
-At the end of the tribulation, all unbelievers will be judged for their sin and unbelief; then, they will be removed from God’s presence.
+At the end of the tribulation, all unbelievers will be judged for their sin and unbelief; then they will be removed from God’s presence.
 True followers of Christ will reign with Him.
-What a glorious hope for the “wheat”!
+The “wheat” will be gathered into God's “barn” (Matthew 13:30).
+What a glorious future for the “wheat”!

 Subscribe to the